 Hoppy is available in four separate parts:

-For Gentoo users, my overlay contains Hoppy ebuilds, and Nix expressions are in Nixpkgs.
+For Gentoo users, my overlay contains Hoppy ebuilds, and Nix expressions are available for Nix users (as well as from Nixpkgs).

 With the aim of preserving the openness of Hoppy as free software, most of Hoppy is licensed under the GNU Affero General Public License v3 or later.
 However, some parts are licensed more permissively to allow the use of Hoppy in creating bindings to software of any license.
 Parts of Hoppy that have significant portions included in the output (hoppy-std) or are a dependency of generated bindings (hoppy-runtime) are available under the Apache 2.0 license, so in general, projects using Hoppy are only bound by Apache 2.0.